When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Human-Supervised Robotic Object Collection Experiment

 We focus on a human-supervised object collection task, wherein a human and a robot collaborate to collect objects placed on grocery shelves and deposit them into the bin attached to the robot.
 The robot used in the experiments is a mobile manipulator equipped with a 4-degree-of-freedom arm and a gripper attached to its end effector.
 The human supervisor has access to live feeds providing a world view, a local view of the gripper, an end effector view, and a message window to see the task process and also allows the robot to communicate with the human.
 The human supervisor can teleoperate the arm using a joystick.
 The virtual environment is set up using ROS-Gazebo.
 A snapshot of the experiment interface is shown in Fig.~\ref{fig:environment}\footnote{A video of the experiment is available at: https://youtu.be/BhnJHZCVHXQ}.
 A trial is identified as each time the robot attempts to collect an object.
 In each trial, the mobile manipulator has the choice to either attempt to collect the object autonomously ($a^+$) or ask for human assistance ($a^-$).
 Human assistance involves the human teleoperating the robot and collecting the object.
 The human supervisor has the choice to either rely on the robot to collect the object ($o^+$) or interrupt the robot before it attempts an autonomous collection and intervene ($o^-$) by collecting the object themselves when there is a perceived risk of the robot failing.

 The objects to be collected are placed in two different types of environments: low complexity $C^L$ or high complexity $C^H$.
 The complexity of the environment is determined based on the presence of obstacles, obstructing the direct path between the manipulator and the object to be collected.
-In our experiment, the complexity of trials, is an independent and identically distributed (i.i.d) Bernoulli random variable, with $p_{C^H}$ representing the probability of the complexity being high.
+In our experiment, at the beginning of each trial, the complexity of trial is randomly chosen following an independent and identically distributed (i.i.d.)
+Bernoulli random variable, with $p_{C^H}$ representing the probability of the complexity being high.

 The outcome of each trial can either be a success or failure.
 Specifically, autonomous object collection is classified as a failure if the robot collides with its surroundings and/or fails to deposit the object in the bin safely.
 On the other hand, an autonomous collection is deemed a success if the robot safely collects and deposits the object.
-In our experiment, the success of autonomous collection in low complexity and high complexity, are mutually independent i.i.d Bernoulli variables with success probabilities $\supscr{p_L}{suc}$ and $\supscr{p_H}{suc}$ respectively.
+In our experiment, the success of autonomous collection in low complexity and high complexity, are mutually independent i.i.d Bernoulli variables with success probabilities $\supscr{p_L}{suc}$ and $\supscr{p_H}{suc}$, respectively.

 The human experience $E_{t+1}$ is defined by the outcome of trial $t$, and the human and robot's actions.
 In the context of autonomous operation, the experience is identified as reliable $E^+$ or faulty $E^-$ when the robot succeeds or fails, respectively.
 In the case of interruption by the human supervisor, the experience is labeled as faulty $E^-$, since the human interrupted and intervened, believing the robot would fail.
 Given the expectation that the robot should operate unassisted in low-complexity trials, seeking assistance in low complexity is labeled as faulty $E^-$, whereas seeking assistance in high-complexity trials is labeled as reliable $E^+$.